The Pencil Code Team is devoted to advancing computer science education by making programming as simple and as universal as using a pencil.

 Pavel Simakov, a Google engineer, contributed the capability to embed and integrate Pencil Code as a widget into other tutorial websites.

-Googlers D Feher, David Saff, and Alison Cichowlas, contributed the Pencil Code Gym tutorial website, and organized youth events using the tool.
+Googlers David Saff, and Alison Cichowlas, contributed the Pencil Code Gym implementation, and helped organized youth events using the tool.

 Rachel Nicoll, a project manager at the MassTLC Education Foundation, organized and created activities for our first Hour of Code activity in 2014.